sdkbox-doc/en/src/flurryanalytics/v3-lua/api-reference.md

 ```lua
 sdkbox.PluginFlurryAnalytics:startSession()
 ```
-> Start a Flurry session for the project denoted by @c apiKey.
+> Start a Flurry session for the project denoted by  apiKey.

 ```lua
 sdkbox.PluginFlurryAnalytics:endSession()
 ```
-> end session, just valid on android
+> end session, just valid on Android

 ```lua
 sdkbox.PluginFlurryAnalytics:activeSessionExists()
 ```
-> Start a Flurry session for the project denoted by @c apiKey.
+> Start a Flurry session for the project denoted by  apiKey.

 ```lua
 sdkbox.PluginFlurryAnalytics:getSessionID()
 ```
-> Start a Flurry session for the project denoted by @c apiKey.
+> Start a Flurry session for the project denoted by  apiKey.

 ```lua
 sdkbox.PluginFlurryAnalytics:pauseBackgroundSession()
 ```
-> Pauses a Flurry session left running in background. on valid on ios
+> Pauses a Flurry session left running in background. on valid on iOS

 ```lua
 sdkbox.PluginFlurryAnalytics:addOrigin(originName, originVersion)
 ```
-> Adds an SDK origin specified by @c originName and @c originVersion.
+> Adds an SDK origin specified by  originName and  originVersion.

 ```lua
 sdkbox.PluginFlurryAnalytics:addOrigin(originName, originVersion, parameters)
 ```
-> Adds a custom parameterized origin specified by @c originName with @c originVersion and @c parameters.
+> Adds a custom parameterized origin specified by  originName with  originVersion and  parameters.

 ```lua
 sdkbox.PluginFlurryAnalytics:addOrigin(originName, originVersion, parameters)